jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Android

-Yes Android runs on the Linux Kernel and is a sense a custom Linux Distro itself.
+Android runs on the Linux Kernel and is in a sense a custom Linux Distro itself.
 It has a custom rendering layer that does not use X or Wayland.

 ![*https://source.android.com/devices/graphics/*](images/Chapter-04/Android/ape_fwk_graphics-400-by-367.png "Android Rendering Layers")